 How to Fix Drafty Windows on a Budget?

-If you can’t afford to replace your windows, try these budget fixes in the meantime:
+If you can’t afford to replace your windows, here are fixes that won’t break your budget:

 - Apply clear shrink film to drafty windows using heat.